Catrovitch/Chamber-Danger/README.md

-# A Maze Generator
+# Chamber Danger

-This is a project which will create maze generators through algorithms as a course project for the course Tiralabra at University of Helsinki.
+This is a project where I will create a dungeon generator.
+The idea is to create a very well functioning and semi-simple program which can easily be expanded on in the future or if time allows it.
+The project is part of the Tiralabra course at University of Helsinki.

 ## Documentation